Iosif Varga (footballer): Club career

 In the next three seasons, Varga helped The Red Dogs win another three titles, working with coaches such as Ionescu, Nicolae Dumitru and Angelo Niculescu in the process.
 In the first one he contributed with four goals scored in 22 matches, in the second he played eight games and in the third he made two appearances.
 During this time, the club won the 1963–64 Cupa României, but he did not appear in the final.
 He also made three appearances in the European Cup.

 In 1965, Varga was loaned to Dinamo Pitești for half a year during which he played three league games.
 Subsequently, he returned to Dinamo București, where he would spend another four seasons, winning the 1967–68 Cupa României in which he did not play in the final.
-He made his last Divizia A appearance on 10 November 1968 in a 3–0 victory against Universitatea Cluj, having a total of 120 matches with 29 goals in the competition.
+He made his last Divizia A appearance on 10 November 1968 in a 3–0 victory against Universitatea Cluj, totaling 120 matches with 29 goals in the competition.
+Ion Nunweiller, his Dinamo teammate, said this about him: "I consider him the most complete player of his time, not only at Dinamo, but even in Romanian football.
+He never feared any opponent."

 He ended his career by playing one season in West Germany's second tier, Regionalliga West, at Wuppertaler SV, scoring eight goals in 18 appearances.